-The I/O bus enables the Macintosh Quadra 700 computer to use the same I/O device controllers used in previous Macintosh computers.
+The I/O bus enables the Macintosh Quadra 900 computer to use the same I/O device controllers used in previous Macintosh computers.
 The I/O bus clock runs at 15.6672 MHz and is completely asynchronous to the system bus clock.

-The I/O bus adapter is made up of two ICs named JDB (Junction Data Bus) and Relayer, as shown in the block diagram in Figure 1-1.
+The I/O bus adapter is made up of two ICs named JDB (Junction Data Bus) and Relayer.
 Two ICs are used because of the high pin count required.